Federal Ammunition's parent company to pay $81.4 million for unit of bankrupt Remington

 The Bankruptcy Court of the Northern District of Alabama must approve the deal.
 There is a hearing on Tuesday.
 The deal also is subject to other customary closing conditions.

-Vista reports its financial results in two segments: shooting sports, which includes ammunition and accessories, and outdoor Products.
-In the first quarter, the shooting sports segment sales rose 8.2%, partly fueled by increased participation in outdoor ventures.
+Vista reports its financial results in two segments: shooting sports, which includes ammunition and accessories, and outdoor products.
+In the first quarter, the shooting sports segment sales rose 8.2%, partly fueled by increased participation in outdoor ventures and a surge of first time gun owners.

-There are nearly 5 million new gun owners in the United States this year, and retailers are reporting that 40% of sales are from people who have not previously owned a gun, with significant participation from people of color and women, according to National Shooting Sports Foundation (NSSF), the firearm industry trade association.
+There are nearly 5 million new gun owners in the United States this year, with significant participation from people of color and women, according to National Shooting Sports Foundation (NSSF), the firearm industry trade association.
 Some purchases were made for self-defense, NSSF said, but a big percentage were from those interested in hunting or shooting sports.
+The NSSF said retailers are reporting a 139% increase in ammunition sales over the same period in 2019.

+The growing interest in guns also can be seen in the increase in Minnesota background checks over last year.
+According to Mark Oliva of NSSF, the state saw 34,829 background checks in August, up from 21,899 in the same month a year ago.

 In Vista's first quarter conference call, Metz said in the spring 2020 hunting season, license and hunting tag sales were up about 35%.